khalidadamu/khalidadamu/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />

 ### I'm Khalid Shuaib Adamu
-- 💻 A Web developer
+- 💻 A Web developer.
-- 👨‍🎓 A Computer Science Undergraduate Student.
+- 👨‍🎓 Undergraduate student in computer science.
-- 💼 Currently working on my personal portfolio and some of my cool side projects based on Web Development.
+- 💼 I'm presently focusing on my own portfolio as well as some great Web Development side projects.
-- ✍️ I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+- ✍️ Currently, I'm on the lookout for work.
+I like learning and contributing in any way I can.